gmalanga/workflow-engines-example/deployment/README.md

 This requires:

-- `minikube` installed and configured on yur machine
+- `minikube` installed and configured on yur machine (use the Docker Desktop installation)
 - `helm v.3` installed and configured on your machine
 - `kubeclt` installed and configured on your machine